DrewMartin/express-error/README.md

     contextLinesCount: Integer,         // Number of lines to insert before and after the error line.
     handleUncaughtException: Boolean,   // Whether to handle uncaught exception.
-    title: String                       // The title for HTML error page }
+    title: String                       // The title for HTML error page
+    showStack: Boolean                  // Whether to print the stack trace to the console in development mode (default true) }
 ```